google-marketing-solutions/copycat_on_sheets/README.md

 10. On the menu bar on the top, click on `Extension` > `Apps Script`
 11. On the new window, on the left pane menu, click on `Project Settings` and on the section "Google Cloud Platform (GCP) Project", click on `Change Project` and add the value of `PROJECT_NUMBER` from Step 6.
 12. You are all set!!
 Follow the instructions on the `instruction` tab of the sheet.

-## Important Note

-By default, `copycat_on_sheets` will use the copycat code in the head of the copycat's git repository: `https://github.com/google-marketing-solutions/copycat.git`

-In case you would need to point to a specific version of copycat, you could add the clone command in the following `terraform.tfvars` variable:
-    * `COPYCAT_CLONE_REPOSITORY_COMMAND = "git clone https://github.com/google-marketing-solutions/copycat.git"`